luong-komorebi/Awesome-Linux-Software/README.md

 - [0 A.D](https://play0ad.com/) - Age of Empires like open source RTS game.
 - [Civilization5](http://www.civilization5.com/) - Sid Meier’s Civilization® is recognized as one of the greatest strategy franchises of all-time.
 - [Cockatrice](https://cockatrice.github.io/) - Cockatrice is an open-source multiplatform supported program for playing tabletop card games over a network.[![Open-Source Software][OSS Icon]](https://github.com/Cockatrice) ![Freeware][Freeware Icon]
-- [Desura](http://www.desura.com/about) - Pre-note: Desura is currently gone, but is being relaunched in the near future.
+- [Desura](http://www.desura.com/about) - *Pre-note: Desura is currently gone, but is being relaunched in the near future*.
 Desura is a community driven digital distribution service for gamers, putting the best games, mods and downloadable content from developers at gamers fingertips, ready to buy and play.
 - [GBrainy](https://wiki.gnome.org/action/show/Apps/gbrainy?action=show&redirect=gbrainy) - Gbrainy is a brain teaser game and trainer to have fun and to keep your brain trained. [![Open-Source Software][OSS Icon]](https://wiki.gnome.org/action/show/Apps/gbrainy?action=show&redirect=gbrainy#Source_code) ![Freeware][Freeware Icon]
 - [Minecraft](https://minecraft.net/en/download/?ref=m) - Minecraft is a game about placing blocks and going on adventures.
 Explore randomly generated worlds and build amazing things from the simplest of homes to the grandest of castles.![Freeware][Freeware Icon]
 - [Minetest](http://www.minetest.net/) -  Open-source Minecraft written in C++ (uses less resources) and includes modding API. [![Open-Source Software][OSS Icon]](https://github.com/minetest) ![Freeware][Freeware Icon]